-Praewa Kobkurkul, an MUIDS students, interviewed her fellow student Pimchanok Temmart, also known as Mui, who is a 12th grade MUIDS student that has joined Thailand’s National Shooting Team and participated in a number of competitions – both in Thailand and overseas.
+Jan (not her real name), an MUIDS student, interviewed her fellow student Rita (not her real name), who is a 12th grade MUIDS student that has become a champion shooter – both in Thailand and overseas.
 She reveals her path to becoming a successful athlete at such a young age.

 When did you start shooting?

 I started shooting when I was fifteen years old.
 The type of rifle I chose was the shotgun; you use it for shooting clay targets which requires more concentration than pistol shooting.

 After training for six months, I participated in a major competition.
 However, my overall score was not good enough to be included in the top three players.
 I kept training throughout the year and then became one of my team’s representatives.

 I exercise 3-4 times per week, depending on how much time I have.
 I do strength, endurance, and balance routines.
 Cardio workouts are also important because they help me control my breathing, especially when I’m nervous.
 I also meditate to maintain my concentration throughout competitions.

 I usually know the competition dates ahead of time, so I always organize my schedule around it.
 I write down deadlines for my school assignments and prioritize them.
 I rarely have free time because on the weekends I train at the shooting range.

 What happens at shooting competitions?

 The competitions have several events: skeet, trap, and double trap.
 I compete in the trap event.
 For trap, one disc flies out from the clay target launcher in a random direction.
 I take aim and try to shoot as many of them as possible.

 Every athlete must go through the qualification round first.
 For women, there are 3 rounds in the qualifying period and each round consists of 25 targets.
 Each target counts as 1 point.
 The top 6 athletes qualify for the final round.
 Tied players compete in a shoot off round.